-Article originally published at Spanish Property Insight: Non-Resident Income Tax
+Article also published at Spanish Property Insight: Holiday Rental Taxation in Spain

 Please note the information provided in this article is of general interest only and is not to be construed or intended as substitute for professional legal advice.
 This article may be posted freely in websites or other social media so long as the author is duly credited.
 Plagiarizing, whether in whole or in part, this article without crediting the author may result in criminal prosecution.
 VOV.

 2.018 © Raymundo Larraín Nesbitt.
 All rights reserved.